- July 19, 2019

 There is no quick fix for the employee turnover issue.
 Every tip or advice comes down to change of mindset, so your employees will see that you care about them.
 To show them that, you should talk, one on one with each of them, and accept the feedback they provide.
 In addition, you should ensure that they receive feedback as well.
 Tell your workers what they should improve and what they’re doing well.
 Offer them opportunities to develop their skills, and even if it may lead to them outgrowing your business and leave.
 Maybe they’ll leave a positive review about you as an employer or recommend working in your company to someone who may be a good fit for your organization.

 You also should try to solve the problem from a different perspective.
-Hire the right people and prepare an onboarding process, to introduce them to the company smoothly.
+Hire the right people and prepare an employee onboarding process, to introduce them to the company smoothly.
 Having a clear mission and even clearer goals will help your employees to find meaning in their job.

 Last, but not least is training your managers.
 Very often people that are becoming managers don’t have the skills to manage teams.
 This is especially true in highly specialized environments such as software development or engineering.
 That doesn’t mean that the IT guy mentioned somewhere above will be a bad manager.
 Leaders are made, not born.
 You are the one to prepare your soon-to-be manager, for the good of your company.